jakobhindemith/Dictionaries-als-Schluessel-Wert-Speicher/README.md

 Please read before starting the game.

 This game is browserbased and optimized for the Google Chrome browser.
 Full functionality in other browsers or other OS than Windows 10 and newer can not be guaranteed.
+To support full functionality of the App, please make sure to have a stable internet connection, so the fonts can be loaded from the fonts.google.com servers.

 Made with 🤍 by Michael Primke and Jakob Hindemith